linux-cultist/venv-selector.nvim/docs/USAGE.md

 Your uv environment is activated and will use the dependencies you have specified.
 If you add or remove dependencies, or change python version, the plugin will again update the active uv environment for you.

-NOTE: You *dont use the picker* to select a venv for uv environments.
+NOTE: You *don't use the picker* to select a venv for uv environments.
 The plugin activates the venv when you open a file with metadata automatically.